spookylukey/django-paypal/docs/install.rst

     pip install git://github.com/spookylukey/django-paypal.git#egg=django-paypal

-If you are using Django < 1.7, you should also install South >= 1.0.1 if you haven't already.
-This is not listed as a dependency for the sake of users who are on Django >= 1.7 and don't need it.
+If you are using Django < 1.11, you should use django-paypal 0.5.x and refer to its documentation.

 You will also need to edit your ``settings.py``, but the specifics depend on whether you are using IPN/PDT/Pro.